psas/composite-propellant-tank/Presentations/PSAS_Tank_Website_Version_2.md

 - is liquid oxygen (LOX) safe for duration of fill cycle and launch (30 minutes to 1 hour).
 - does not fail (leak, fracture, or explode) when pressurized to 6 ATM (x2 operational pressure)
 - Won’t fail at expected scaled LV4 flight loadings (meets Factor of Safety = 2) for combined loads of thermal and propellant stresses.
-- has a manufacturing process which can be performed in the ME department machine shop, or outsourced for a reasonable fee (<$500).
+- has a manufacturing process which can be performed in the ME department machine shop, or outsourced for a reasonable fee (<$500 per component, assuming max of 1-3 outsourced components).

 ## Design Challenges